luontola/tdd-mooc/data/3-challenges.md

 #### Dead ends

 You *could* replace the database with an in-memory fake implementation for tests (e.g. hashmap).
 It will make the tests faster, but will require maintaining two parallel implementations - the real and the fake persistence layer.
-Even when using [contract tests](https://blog.thecodewhisperer.com/permalink/getting-started-with-contract-tests) to make the implementations functionally equivalent, they will be leaky abstractions with non-obvious differences (transactions, foreign key contraints etc.).
+Even when using [contract tests](https://blog.thecodewhisperer.com/permalink/getting-started-with-contract-tests) to make the implementations functionally equivalent, they will be leaky abstractions with non-obvious differences (transactions, foreign key constraints etc.).
 It's better to decouple business logic from persistence: you won't need to fake dependencies if you have no dependencies.[¹](https://imgflip.com/i/5kxd8x)

 Some people use an embedded in-memory database in tests and a different database in production, for example HSQLDB vs PostgreSQL.
 This is a road to madness.
 Even if SQL is a standard,[²](https://xkcd.com/927/) each implementation is different, so you will anyways need to run the tests against both databases.
 It might avoid having to install a database and the data will be removed after the test process exits, but nowadays `docker compose up -d db` is easy and even with an in-memory database you will need to handle isolation between test cases.
 Speed is not an argument either; a PostgreSQL which is already running is faster than a HSQLDB that needs to start every test run, not to speak of runtime performance.
 Most importantly, you would be limited to a subset of SQL that works on both databases, or you will need to maintain alternative versions of the queries; you would miss out on useful database-specific features such as [triggers/stored procedures](https://www.postgresql.org/docs/13/plpgsql-trigger.html) and [range types](https://medium.com/pyankit/postgres-range-types-are-dope-ca18923f3d46).
 Summa summarum, use the same technology in tests as in production.